lun-4/dril-instruct/README.md

 python3 ./prepare/convert_to_fastchat.py ./tmp/instructions.jsonl > tmp/fastchat.json

 cd ..
+# i used this project to make it work, but more powerful machines probably can just use FastChat
 git clone https://github.com/git-cloner/llama-lora-fine-tuning
 cd ..
 # then follow their instructions to get a lora file in its output/